elestilo/el./WC-CLI.md

 ### WooCommerce Commands

+A full listing WC-CLI commands and their accepted arguments can be found on the [commands page](https://github.com/woocommerce/woocommerce/wiki/WC-CLI-Commands).

 All WooCommerce related commands are grouped into `wp wc` command.
 The available commands (as of WC 2.7) are:

 ```